GinOwO/AoC2025/README.md

 D10: 00:10:11 / 00:59:37 (Tried bruting with bfs and A*, gave up and tried manually making a linalg solver, gave up and tried using numpy alone, wrong output and finally used scipy)

 D11: 00:02:21 / 00:10:39 (Relatively easy icl)

+D12: NO / NO + 00:00:01 (Tried with brutus, took like an hour and didnt finish.
+Then I open the subreddit and see you just need to check the areas needed omfg gg, im going back to dumb assembly shit now bye)